dotnet/AspNetCore.Docs/aspnetcore/fundamentals/metapackage-app.md

 All the features of ASP.NET Core 2.1 and later and Entity Framework Core 2.1 and later are included in the `Microsoft.AspNetCore.App` package.
 The default project templates targeting ASP.NET Core 2.1 and later use this package.
 We recommend applications targeting ASP.NET Core 2.1 and later and Entity Framework Core 2.1 and later use the `Microsoft.AspNetCore.App` package.

-The version number of the `Microsoft.AspNetCore.App` metapackage represents the ASP.NET Core version and Entity Framework Core version.
+The version number of the `Microsoft.AspNetCore.App` metapackage represents the minimum ASP.NET Core version and Entity Framework Core version.

 Using the `Microsoft.AspNetCore.App` metapackage provides version restrictions that protect your app: